oSoc17/code9000/web-app/README.md

 ####  Installation

-To install the webapplication, first go the the folder "webapp".
+To install the webapplication, first go the the folder "web-app".
 Then use yarn to install the required modules.

 ```
-$  cd webapp/
+$  cd web-app/
 $  yarn install
+$  yarn start && yarn watch-css
 ```

 Copy .env.example to .env, and change the URL to the one of your API.